argonne-lcf/AR2023/02_features/alcf-ai-testbed.md

 Scientists are leveraging the ALCF AI Testbed systems for a wide range of data-driven research campaigns.
 The following summaries provide a glimpse of some of the efforts that are benefitting from the AI accelerators’ advanced capabilities.

 # Experimental Data Analysis
 Argonne researchers are leveraging multiple ALCF AI Testbed systems to accelerate and scale deep learning models to aid the analysis of X-ray data obtained at Argonne’s Advanced Photon Source (APS).
-The team is using the ALCF AI Testbed to train models—too large to run on a single GPU — to generate improved 3D images from x-ray data.
+The team is using the ALCF AI Testbed to train models — too large to run on a single GPU — to generate improved 3D images from x-ray data.

 They are also exploring the use of the ALCF’s AI platforms for fast-inference applications.
 Their work has yielded some promising initial results, with various models (PtychoNN, BraggNN, and AutoPhaseNN) showing speedups over traditional supercomputers.
 ALCF and vendor software teams are collaborating with the APS team to achieve further advances.